gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

 ---
-title: Pivot Table
+title: Pivot Table (Legacy)
-sidebar_label: Pivot Table
+sidebar_label: Pivot Table (Legacy)
 copyright: (C) 2020 GoodData Corporation
 id: pivot_table_component
 ---

+> **Notice**: This component will be replaced by [PivotTableNext](pivot_table_next_component.md) in the next major release.

 A **pivot table** expands capabilities of a regular (flat) table by allowing you to reorganize and summarize selected data beyond the typical row-column relationship.

-In GoodData.UI, a pivot table allows you to break measures into columns by setting attributes in the ```columns``` prop.
+In GoodData.UI, a pivot table allows you to break measures into columns by setting attributes in the `columns` prop.
 You can also choose to display only attributes (without any measures).
 On the other hand, a flat table cannot display attributes in columns.

 Compared to charts, pivot tables have higher limits for the number of datapoints to display.